-TDF/FTC and ABC/3TC are NRTI combinations commonly used for initial therapy.
+ABC/3TC, TAF/FTC, and TDF/FTC are NRTI combinations recommended for use as components of initial therapy.
 Table 6 provides recommendations and ratings for the individual regimens.
 These recommendations are based on the virologic potency and durability, short- and long-term toxicity, and dosing convenience of these drugs.

-Clinical Trials Comparing Abacavir/Lamivudine to Tenofovir/Emtricitabine
+Clinical Trials Comparing Nucleoside Reverse Transcriptase Inhibitors

+Abacavir/Lamivudine Compared to Tenofovir Disoproxil Fumarate/Emtricitabine

-Several randomized controlled trials in ART-naive participants compared ABC/3TC to TDF/FTC, each with the same7-9 or a different third ARV drug (also see discussion in the DTG section).10
+Several randomized, controlled trials in ART-naive participants compared ABC/3TC to TDF/FTC, either with the same11-13 or a different (third) ARV drug (also see discussion in the Dolutegravir section).14